mexico86/mxco86-website/content/personnel/matthew-ryall.md

 ## Technical Skill Set {#technical-skill-set}

-A reduced list of some of the most recently used technical tools.
+A reduced list of some of my most recently used technical tools.

 |                           |                                   |               |             |                         |                            |               |   |
 |---------------------------|-----------------------------------|---------------|-------------|-------------------------|----------------------------|---------------|---|